 Too much attention to business news can only boost the feeling you’ve boarded a thrill ride.
 That strategy hurt a client working with Carol Berger, CFP professional at Berger Wealth Management in Peachtree City, Georgia.

 “I have a married couple as clients, and the husband and wife keep their portfolios entirely separate.
 She has a very hands-off approach. … On the other hand, the husband is always afraid the market’s going to tank.”

-As the Greek debt crisis hit, hubby instructed Berger to sell everything.
-Over the next few weeks, she says, "Nothing happened, and in fact the market rose a bit.
+As the Greek debt crisis hit, the hubby instructed Berger to sell everything.
+Over the next few weeks, she says, “Nothing happened, and in fact the market rose a bit.
 He called me a month later and said he needed to get back in the market.
-This wasn't the 1st time this happened."
+This wasn’t the first time this happened.”

-Not long ago, Berger reviewed the "his-and-hers portfolios" over a recent 3-year span.
-Hers was up 30%, his 2%.
+Not long ago, Berger reviewed the “his-and-hers portfolios” over a recent three-year span.
+Hers was up 30 percent, his 2 percent.

 Ask whether you can be right twice

 One way to avoid leaping out from under your lap restraint is to remind yourself that if gyrations force you out of the stock market, you must be correct on when to get out, and correct again on when to get back in.

 Getting that timing right is very difficult.
 Compounding the problem is that many investors return to the market only after it has rallied substantially.
 They ignore the fact that the biggest gains are often registered early in market turnarounds.

 "Evidence suggests professional forecasters and market timers don't have better results than the flip of a coin," says Duong, of Wealth Engineers.
 "That means the odds are not in your favor in taking the risks of getting in and out with your investments."